The Ashes: 2005 to 2015

 The 2010–11 series was played in Australia.
 The First Test at Brisbane ended in a draw, but England won the Second Test, at Adelaide, by an innings and 71 runs.
 Australia came back with a victory at Perth in the Third Test.
 In the Fourth Test at Melbourne Cricket Ground, England batting second scored 513 to defeat Australia (98 and 258) by an innings and 157 runs.
 This gave England an unbeatable 2–1 lead in the series and so it retained the Ashes.
 England went on to win the series 3–1, beating Australia by an innings and 83 runs at Sydney in the Fifth Test, including their highest innings total since 1938 (644).
 England's series victory was its first on Australian soil for 24 years.
 The 2010–11 Ashes series was the only one in which a team had won three Tests by innings margins and it was the first time England had scored 500 or more four times in a single series.
+England opener Cook scored 766 runs at average 127.66 in the series, the most dominant batsman in an Ashes series since Bradman in 1930.

 Australia's build-up to the 2013 Ashes series was far from ideal.
 Darren Lehmann took over as coach from Mickey Arthur following a string of poor results.
 A batting line-up weakened by the previous year's retirements of former captain Ricky Ponting and Mike Hussey was also shorn of opener David Warner, who was suspended for the start of the series following an off-field incident.
 England won a closely fought First Test by 14 runs, despite 19-year-old debutant Ashton Agar making a world-record 98 for a number 11 in the first innings.
 England then won a very one-sided Second Test by 347 runs while the rain-affected Third Test, held at a newly refurbished Old Trafford, was drawn, ensuring that England retained the Ashes.
 England won the Fourth Test by 74 runs after Australia lost their last eight second-innings wickets for only 86 runs.
 The final Test was drawn, giving England a 3–0 series win.

 In the second of two Ashes series held in 2013 (the series ended in 2014), this time hosted by Australia, the home team won the series five test matches to nil.
 This was the third time Australia has completed a clean sweep (or "whitewash") in Ashes history, a feat never matched by England.
 All six Australian specialist batsmen scored more runs than any Englishman with 10 centuries among them, with only debutant Ben Stokes scoring a century for England.
 Mitchell Johnson took 37 English wickets at 13.97 and Ryan Harris 22 wickets at 19.31 in the 5-Test series.
 Only Stuart Broad and all-rounder Stokes bowled effectively for England, with their spinner Graeme Swann retiring due to a chronic elbow injury after the decisive Third Test.